 COURSE DESCRIPTION: Welcome to the fundamentals of cell biology, organisms to ecosystems!
 This course is an introduction to the major groups of living organisms.
 Structure, functions, the ecological roles of organisms in communities and ecosystems, and their evolutionary history are covered.
 Genetics and demography are discussed in the context of evolution by natural selection.
 Our goal is to give you a strong foundation in the principles you need to understand and solve problems in the areas of organismal, ecological, and evolutionary biology.
 Whether your career goal is medicine, basic research, clinical research, or teaching, a sound, rigorous understanding of these basic principles is crucial.
 This online course is structured to support your efficient mastery of the extensive course material, including content exploration in small asynchronous discussion groups.
 You will find the problem solving skills you learn here to be crucial throughout the rest of your career, including in the laboratory segments of your academic degree program.

 COURSE OBJECTIVES: This course is organized in thirds with a live, in-person evening exam given at the end of each third to assess your mastery of the content presented.
 The cumulative final exam is given concurrently with the exam for the last third of the course (for a total of three live exam sessions).
-These exams may be taken at either the Stony Brook or Manhattan campuses.
+These exams may be taken at the the Stony Brook West Campus, the Stony Brook Manhattan campus or prior arrangements can be made for approved national remote testing sites.
 All other features of the course are online and delivered through Blackboard.
-The content of the course is accessible to you via video lectures, lecture Power Points for note taking, and through readings in the 9th Edition of the Sadava Biology textbook.
+The content of the course is accessible to you via video lectures, lecture Power Points for note taking, and through text book readings.